Étude Op. 10, No. 1 (Chopin): Technical difficulties

 Chopin's pupil, Friederike Müller-Streicher (1816–1895), quotes Chopin:

 You shall benefit from this Etude.
 If you learn it according to my instructions it will expand your hand and enable you to perform arpeggios like strokes of the [violin] bow.
 Unfortunately, instead of teaching, it frequently un-teaches everything.

 In Robert Schumann's 1836 article on piano études in Neue Zeitschrift für Musik, the study is classified under the category "stretches: right hand" (Spannungen.
 Rechte Hand).
 The novelty of this étude is its broad right hand arpeggios in sixteenth notes.
 These nonstop arpeggios, based mostly on chords of a tenth and covering up to six octaves, surpass the drier octave arpeggios of earlier piano composers such as Ludwig van Beethoven, Muzio Clementi or Carl Czerny in richness of overtones as well as in difficulty.
 The left hand plays a melody in slow legato octaves.

 The main technical difficulty of this piece is playing the uninterrupted right hand arpeggios, including the swift position changes, in legato powerfully and accurately at the suggested tempo (quarter = 176) without straining the hand.
 The momentum of the motion has to be transferred by the outer hand and the fifth finger to the accentuated top notes.
 French pianist Alfred Cortot (1877–1962) states that the first difficulty to overcome is "stretch and firmness in shifting the hand over nearly the whole length of the keyboard."
 Exercises introduced by Cortot, Gottfried Galston and Alfredo Casella deal mostly with stretch and anticipation of position changes.
 Ferruccio Busoni in his Klavierübung introduces an exercise for two hands in contrary motion, somewhat reminiscent of Leopold Godowsky.
 Australian pianist Alan Kogosowski warns against straining the right hand by constant overstretching.
 To avoid strain, the first note of the position "must be released like a hot potato," and the hand "should move quickly and laterally, without stretching, from the first note to the next note and the next position."

 Paraphrases

 Leopold Godowsky's 53 Studies on Chopin's Études include two versions.
 The first one arranges the sixteenth notes arpeggios for both hands in contrary motion and changes the time signature to 3/4.
 The second version in D♭ major gives two voices to be played entirely with the left hand alone.
 The time signature is 2 × 4/4.

 Friedrich Wührer inverts the hands in his arrangement, giving the arpeggios to the left hand.

+In 1978, Keith Emerson used the first eight bars as the basis for "Love at First Sight" on Love Beach by Emerson, Lake & Palmer.
+After Emerson performs the introduction on the piano, the rest of the band joins him using Chopin's harmonic structure for their song.